mobiah/DynaPostyMV-WP-Plugin/readme.txt

 == Upgrade Notice ==

-Version 0.5 is the first full version to be released.
+Version 0.2 is the first full version to be released.

 == Changelog ==

-0.5:
+0.2: Nov 22, 2010

 Initial release